betterplace/betterplace_apidocs/README.md

 ### Example apps

 * The "Deutsch Tansanische Partnerschaft" uses this API to present their betterplace.org projects right on their website: [Project list](http://www.dtpev.de/unterstuetzen/projekte), [Project details](http://www.dtpev.de/unterstuetzen/projekte/one-child-one-light)
+* [The "Förderverein Freie Netzwerke e.V."](http://foerderverein.freie-netzwerke.de/spenden/) uses this API to present their betterplace.org projects right on their website.
+* [The "Alfred-Kunze-Sportpark"](http://alfred-kunze-sportpark.de/teilziele.php) uses this API to present all needs for their one betterplace.org project right on their website.
+* [The "Earthship Tempelhof"](http://www.earthship-tempelhof.de/#spenden) uses this API to embed our integrated donation form (iframe) with more information about the project status.
 * _Please send us your sites to developers@betterplace.org_